Study of the $B^-\to K^-\eta\eta_c$ decay due to the $D\bar{D}$ bound state

-From the above analyses, one can find that within the variation ranges of the two free parameters, there is always a clear peak around $3730$~MeV in the $\eta \eta_c$ invariant mass distribution, which corresponds to the $D \bar{D}$ bound state.
-Thus, we suggest strongly that our experimental colleagues can perform more precise measurements of the $B^- \to K^- \eta \eta_c$ decay at the Belle II and LHCb experiments in the future, which is very important for confirming the existence of the predicted $D \bar{D}$ bound state.
+From the above analyses, one can conclude that, within the variation ranges of the three free parameters, there is always a clear peak around $3720$~MeV in the $\eta \eta_c$ invariant mass distribution, which corresponds to the $D \bar{D}$ bound state.
+Thus, we strongly suggest our experimental colleagues to perform more precise measurements of the $B^- \to K^- \eta \eta_c$ decay at the Belle II and LHCb experiments in the future, which is very important for confirming the existence of the predicted $D \bar{D}$ bound state.